Appealing an Order

 The case may be referred to the Court of Appeal, or the Supreme Court will handle the case.
 The appellate court may reach a decision based just on the briefs, or the court may decide to hear from the parties at oral argument.
 If the Supreme Court hears your case, oral argument may take place either before a panel of three Justices or before the entire Court.
 The court will issue its ruling in writing once it has made a decision.

-There’s a great resource available at your local law library called the Nevada Appellate Practice Manual.
-It’s basically a “how to” guide for appeals in Nevada and will be an invaluable resource, especially if you’re appealing your case to the Nevada Supreme Court.
+Your local law library should have a helpful resource called the Nevada Appellate Practice Manual.
+It’s basically a “how to” guide for appeals in Nevada.
 Visit Law Libraries for location and contact information.